x30unlimited/postpromoter/README.md

-# Post Promoter - Steem Bid-Based Voting Bot
+# Steemium Post Promoter Fork

+## Intro
+This fork does not modify any of the original postpromoter features.

+This fork expands the original postpromoter capabilities with new features, but always tries to respect the original code by integrating new modules and by trying to modify the main module as little as possible.

 ## Fork Features
-  * Encrypted memos
+  ### Encrypted memos
+  Bids and vote reversal requests can now be both encrypted or unencrypted.
+Upon encrypted transfers, postpromoter will always answer encrypting the memo.
-  * Reverse bids
+  ### Reverse bids
+  Bidbot owners can now set a price for a vote reversal.
+For instance, accountA bids for vote on one of its posts.
+Then accountB sends a vote reversal request for accountA post.
+  AccountB will actually need to pay only a fraction % of the original bid amount paid by account A.
-  * Auto account claiming </br>
+  ### Auto account claiming
-    Since bidbots account will usually sit on large amounts of SP, it is often convinient to expend RC (resource credits) on new accounts.
+Since bidbots account will usually sit on large amounts of SP, it is often convenient to expend RC (resource credits) on new accounts.
-  * Mocha test Module
+  ### Mocha test Module
 Since we are implementing relatively new and complex features, we want to make sure there is a open available testing module so that each user can independently make sure everything works before going into production.
-    Among the tests, these are some of the currently available:
+**Among the tests, these are some of the currently available:**
 * Memo encryption / decryption
 * dsteem Asynchronous client requests
 * Bid for vote under min_bid and confirming a refund
 * Bid for vote and confirming vote
 * Check via blockchain that refunds have been properly sent
 * Sending above vote-reversal price and confirming leftovers have been properly refunded

 ## Encryted memo configuration

-Encrypted memo is enabled out-of-the-box.
-No configuration required.
-Upon encrypted memo detection, the postpromoter mechanics downstream will behave normally once memo is decrypted with the bidbot memo key.
+Encrypted memo is enabled out-of-the-box. **No configuration required**.
+Upon encrypted memo detection, the postpromoter mechanic downstream will behave normally once memo is decrypted with the bidbot memo key.

 ## Reversal configuration